 Bright Futures Joplin invests it’s time and energy into a number of initiatives that we believe will help us achieve our mission.
 Some initiatives we offer direct delivery of services, but in most we work as connecting agents to help bring our community together around needs or issues.
 Here are a few of the things we’re working on right now:

 - Immediate Student Needs – when a teacher or staff member identifies that a student has a need, they can reach out to the Bright Futures Joplin office to help meet that need.
 We have a Donation Center called Darla’s Room that houses clothing, shoes, school supplies, and other donated items to help respond quickly so that the child can get back to work as soon as possible.
 Our Eagle Angel Fund helps support these needs.
 Click here to learn more and give.

-- Bright Futures Councils – Each school building in the District has a Bright Futures Council made up of Business Partners, Faith Based Partners, and Human Services partners that meet with that school monthly/quarterly to assist the school in reaching their goals.
+- Bright Futures Councils – Each school building in the District has a Bright Futures Council made up of Business Partners, Faith Based Partners, and Human Services partners that meet with that school regularly to assist the school in reaching their goals.
 Each site council operates independently under the direction of the building Principal.
 Click here to see who the partners are at your school or how you can be involved as a partner.

-- Reading Matters – Over half of the kindergarteners that come to school aren’t ready with the literacy skills needed to succeed.
-Bright Futures has developed the Reading Matters campaign to help address this issue.
+- Reading Matters – Over half of the kindergartners that come to school aren’t ready with the literacy skills needed to succeed.
+Bright Futures Joplin has developed the Reading Matters campaign to help address this issue.
 We have brought together a group of individuals and agencies from the community to help us solve this problem by increasing awareness of the importance of reading to children from birth to 5 for 30 minutes every day.
 Click here to learn more.